OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

 succeeds, as any change is always reversible until committed.
 COMMIT WORK may fail if the transaction had been marked to be canceled before the COMMIT WORK operation started.
-A failed commit has the effect of a rollback but it will signal a SQL STATE descriptive of the error, e.g.
+A failed commit has the effect of a rollback but it will signal a SQL STATE descriptive of the error, e.g., 40001 (deadlock).
-40001 (deadlock).

 These operations are typically not needed, since the SQLTransact ODBC